8 Necessities Every In-Law Suite Should HaveDecember 22, 2017

 Separate laundry room access or an additional washer and dryer within the suite are great additions.
 This allows inhabitants to maintain privacy and independence, while still remaining close.

 Privacy is a great thing to have.
 Going to a care facility means losing a significant portion of that privacy.
-An in-law suite helps parents maintain independence, but it’s still important to make the home accessible.
+An in-law suite helps parents maintain independence, but when designing your home for multigenerational living, it’s still important to make the home accessible.

 It helps parents so they can still access other important rooms such as the laundry room, pantry, or anything else that they may not have in their own space.